ct-Open-Source/ct-Smart-Home/README.md

 `docker run -it -v ${PWD}/data/mqtt/config/passwd:/passwd eclipse-mosquitto mosquitto_passwd /passwd USERNAME`

 Now restart mosquitto with `docker-compose restart mqtt`.
 Your mosquitto server should require authentication via the username/password combination you provided.
 Don't forget to modify the Zigbee2MQTT configuration and the Node-RED setup.
 To add more mosquitto users just run the command again.

+Additionally you should run c't-Smart-Home behind a reverse proxy like [Traefik](https://traefik.io/) to ensure all connections are encrypted.
+Traefik is able to secure not only HTTP, but also generic TCP and UDP connections.

 ## `start.sh` options